AlirezaMorsali/ENRP/README.md

 ## Step 1:

-Image into 4 block, and 4 smaller networks
+..* Image into 4 block, and 4 smaller networks
-Figuring out if there are any improvement
+...* Figuring out if there are any improvement
-Image into 16 block, and 16 smaller networks
+..* Image into 16 block, and 16 smaller networks
-Figuring out if there are any improvement
+...* Figuring out if there are any improvement

+..* How does the original network perform on the blocks of image

 ### Result:
       What are the pros and cons of the Grid?